MineDraft: A Framework for Batch Parallel Speculative Decoding: Abstract

 \section{Abstract}

 Speculative decoding (SD) accelerates large language model inference by using a smaller draft model to propose draft tokens that are subsequently verified by a larger target model.
 However, the performance of standard SD is often limited by the strictly sequential execution of these drafting and verification stages.
 To address this, this paper proposes \alg, a batch parallel speculative decoding (PSD) framework designed to effectively hide drafting latency by overlapping it with verification.
 Our theoretical analysis shows that PSD is substantially more efficient than standard SD. \alg{} realizes the PSD through a novel batch-parallel design that maintains two batches of requests, overlapping drafting for one batch with verification for the other.
 Our experimental results show significant improvements of \alg{} in both throughput (up to 75\%) and end-to-end latency (up to 39\%) over standard SD.
 Furthermore, we have implemented \alg{} as a plugin for vLLM, demonstrating its practicality for production-ready inference systems.
+The code is publicly available in the \href{https://github.com/electron-shaders/MineDraft}{MineDraft GitHub repository}.